knat/XData/README.md

-﻿## XData: A Better XML For Programming
+﻿## XData: Schematized Data Exchange Solution

+The world needs to exchange data.
+Data needs to have a specification.
+Schema is the specification of the data.
+We the programmers need to program everything.
+XData is a programming-friendly solution for schematized data.
+This is the reason XData come to birth.

-XData is a universal solution for data exchange.
-It contains four parts: data, schema, data object model, and code generation.
+XData contains four parts: data, schema, data object model, and code generation.

 ### Data